-- a) A Student is required to show reasonable diligence in relation to learning and teaching for the whole programme and each of its constituent parts, including compulsory placement where appropriate as detailed in the Student Code of Practice on Reasonable Diligence. - b) Failure to show reasonable diligence in relation to learning and teaching shall be defined by UCB in relation to programme requirements.
-In the absence of specific programme specification, failure to show reasonable diligence shall be defined as: - i) Absence from more than 30 per cent of those teaching sessions at which a record of attendance is kept or failure to submit assessed work for a programme on more than two occasions during an academic year; or - ii) Unauthorized absence from compulsory placement; or - iii) Failure to attend all teaching sessions and submit all required assessed work after a formal written warning has been given to the Student; or - iv) Failure to register for modules to the required credit value for the programme (appropriate to the level and stage of study); or - v) Failure to report to the relevant Head of Department (or nominee) an absence of more than 5 consecutive days. - vi) Submitting assessment after the specified deadline on more than three occasions during an academic year. - c) Students should take reasonable steps to ensure that their attendance is accurately recorded.
-The procedure for dealing with concerns about Student attendance and reasonable diligence will be dealt with in accordance with the Student Code of Practice on Reasonable Diligence. - d) A Student will be treated as showing reasonable diligence in relation to learning and teaching where a relevant Head of Department (or nominee):
+- a) A student must show reasonable diligence in relation to learning and teaching for the whole programme and each of its constituent parts, including compulsory placement where appropriate, as detailed in the Student Code of Practice on Reasonable Diligence. - b) Failure to show reasonable diligence in relation to learning and teaching shall be defined by UCB in relation to programme requirements.
+In the absence of specific programme specification, failure to show reasonable diligence shall be defined as: - i) Absence from more than 30 per cent of those teaching sessions at which a record of attendance is kept or failure to submit assessed work for a programme on more than two occasions during an academic year; or - ii) Unauthorized absence from compulsory placement; or - iii) Failure to attend all teaching sessions and submit all required assessed work after a formal written warning has been given to the student; or - iv) Failure to register for modules to the required credit value for the programme (appropriate to the level and stage of study); or - v) Failure to report to the relevant Head of Department (or nominee) an absence of more than 5 consecutive days. - vi) Submitting assessments after the specified deadline on more than three occasions during an academic year. - vii)Apprentices failing to meet the requirements of their contracted off-the-job training hours. - c) Students should take reasonable steps to ensure that their attendance is accurately recorded.
+The procedure for dealing with concerns about student attendance and reasonable diligence will be dealt with in accordance with the Student Code of Practice on Reasonable Diligence. - d) A student will be treated as showing reasonable diligence in relation to learning and teaching where a relevant Head of Department (or nominee): - i) Approves a self-certified medical certificate provided as soon as practicable by the student relating to an absence of up to 5 consecutive days.
+(Self-certification is not acceptable after a student has been absent for a total of 10 days in an academic year); or

-- i) Approves a self-certified medical certificate provided as soon as practicable by the Student relating to an absence of up to 5 consecutive days.
-(Self-certification is not acceptable after a Student has been absent for a total of 10 days in an academic year); - ii) Approves a certificate from the Student's medical practitioner relating to absence which lasts for more than 5 consecutive days; or - iii) Accepts that other documented extenuating circumstances excuse the Student's absence; or - iv) Has granted permission to be absent for a specified period.
+- ii) Approves a certificate from the student's medical practitioner relating to absence which lasts for more than 5 consecutive days; or - iii) Accepts that other documented extenuating circumstances excuse the student's absence.